What is fibromyalgia?

 - Numbness and tingling in hands and feet

 Diagnosis of fibromyalgia requires a history of at least three months of widespread pain, and pain and tenderness in at least 11 of 18 tender-point sites, including the fibrous tissue or muscles of the arms (elbows), buttocks, chest, knees, lower back, neck, rib cage, shoulders and thighs.

-Proper diagnosis is critical to identifying the best course of treatment.
-At the Magaziner Center for Wellness, we analyze each patient uniquely via a full physical examination, biochemical analysis and discussion of his or her past medical history and individual lifestyle.
+At the Magaziner Center, we believe that suppressing the symptoms of fibromyalgia is not good enough.
+We recognize that fibromyalgia is a complex condition triggered by many underlying factors.
+We strive to find the underlying cause of the symptoms, allowing us to treat the condition at its source.
+We analyze each patient uniquely via a full physical examination, biochemical analysis and discussion of his or her past medical history and individual lifestyle.
 We look beyond the label of “Fibromyalgia” to identify what’s keeping you from feeling better, and use natural and innovative methods to solve the underlying problem.